backspace/slack-statsbot/README.md

 ## Testing

-Because this is targeted to io.js and ES6, testing is very much in flux.
 You *should* be able to run the tests thusly:

     npm test